cginternals/globjects/README.md

 ##### State

-OpenGL state is wrapped as States, StateSettings and Capabilities, where thr latter two are mainly used internally.
+OpenGL state is wrapped as States, StateSettings and Capabilities, where the latter two are mainly used internally.
 ```cpp
 State * currentState = State::currentState(); // full current state; usable for resetting